 Immediate compression on the bleeding area, maintained by either a thumb pressure or a tight bandage around the bleeding site is necessary.
 Pressure anywhere else will only serve to increase bleeding from the fistula site.
 Sudden bleeding can be life threatening, and must therefore not be neglected.

-There may be watery discharge from the wound and this usually subsides on its own after couple of weeks.
+There may be a watery discharge from the wound and this usually subsides on its own after a couple of weeks.
 This can be managed at home by keeping a clean washed and dried cloth over the wound and changing it when it gets wet.
 If there is swelling/edema of the arm, you may be asked to wear arm stockings for some time.
-Always contact your doctor if you think there is abnormal swelling, severe pain or abnormal sensation in the forearm beyond the site of fistula (steal syndrome).
+Always contact your doctor if you think there is abnormal swelling, severe pain or an abnormal sensation in the forearm beyond the site of the fistula (steal syndrome).